dnuma/saucedemo-mcp/README.md

-## NOTES FROM THE AUTHOR
+# NOTES FROM THE AUTHOR

 It took me about 3 hours to think through and craft the prompts, wait for Playwright to generate the test plans, create the test cases, execute them, and then let the healer clean up the mess it made.
-Not bad at all—doing it manually would’ve taken me at least 5 hours.
-Granted, this was a simple 5-page website with 100% front-end coverage and no complex scenarios.
+Not bad at all—doing it manually would’ve taken me at least 6 hours of deep focus (though I would’ve followed a different, more concise, maintainable, and consistent approach).
+Of course, this was a straightforward 5-page website with full front-end coverage and no complex scenarios.

 My key takeaway from this exercise: prompt-generated code is impressively efficient for lightweight sites like SauceDemo.com.
 But when it comes to complex end-to-end projects—especially those involving API interactions, third-party integrations, a robust and maintainable Page Object Model, deep domain knowledge, and a multitude of variables—human expertise remains irreplaceable.